cryptodev1990/mercator/dev-notes/duber.md

 Status, then: Create, read, update, delete all work :)

-A couple random features still have bugs, naming shape split and zoom to shape I'll get to those tomorrow
+A couple random features still have bugs:

+- shape split
+- zoom to shape
+- export geojson (might want to build an endpoint for this)
+- copy on geojson shape to the clipboard

+I'll get to those next